System-bath entanglement of noninteracting fermionic impurities: Equilibrium, transient, and steady-state regimes: Introduction

+The question then arises whether the character of the reduced dynamics is related to the behavior of genuine quantum correlations, such as entanglement.
+It has sometimes been argued that the validity of Born-Markov approximation precludes the presence of entanglement~\cite{shresta2005, kosloff2013}; however, as discussed in the previous paragraph, such a relation is not necessarily obvious for correlations defined in information-theoretic terms.
+Indeed, for the case of pure dephasing, Refs.~\cite{pernice2011, pernice2012} found no obvious link between the system-bath correlations and non-Markovianity: entanglement may appear also during Markovian dephasing, though often on timescales longer than the decoherence time.
+Similarly, Ref.~\cite{szankowski2020} found no connection between the presence or absence of entanglement and the possibility of describing the dephasing using a classical noise.
+In this study, our aim is to explore this issue in the context of relaxation dynamics of a fermionic impurity.

+We are also interested in the relation between entanglement and thermodynamics.
+First, we are motivated by the observation that for a properly thermalizing bath (which is determined, e.g., by the density of states in the bath) the state of the system relaxes over time to equilibrium corresponding to the global Gibbs state of the total system-bath Hamiltonian~\cite{trushechkin2022}.
+We want to investigate whether and when this is also true for the system-bath entanglement.
+Second, we want to verify the alleged link between the transient entanglement and the interaction energy~\cite{bernardo2021}.

-Furthermore, while the aforementioned papers considered thermal equilibrium or ground state regimes, only a few studies investigated the system-bath entanglement outside of equilibrium.
-First, concerning the transient dynamics of the system initialized in an out-of-equilibrium state and connected to a single bath, most previous investigations focused on pure dephasing~\cite{maziero2010, pernice2011, pernice2012, roszak2015, roszak2018, garciaperez2020, megier2022, roszak2019} (i.e., dynamics which does not change the state populations in a specified basis), with only some studies of bosonic~\cite{eisert2002} and spin models~\cite{salamon2022} going beyond this case.
-In particular, in our concurrent work~\cite{ptaszynski2023entlett} we show that during relaxation of a fermionic system initialized in a high-purity state entanglement is generated at short times for arbitrarily weak system-environment couplings, though it survives at long times only when the coupling is strong.
-Second, while entanglement within nonequilibrium steady states of many body systems has already gained a certain attention~\cite{gullans2019, panda2020, fraenkel2022, eisler2022}, to our best knowledge no study focused specifically on entanglement between a small impurity and the baths.
-Instead, previous investigations of fermionic~\cite{sharma2015, dey2020} and bosonic~\cite{sable2018} impurities considered the quantum mutual information, which does not distinguish between classical and quantum correlations.
-These works demonstrated the increase of steady state value of system-bath correlations with the applied voltage or temperature bias.
+\textit{Steady state}.---Finally, while entanglement within nonequilibrium steady states of many-body systems has already received a certain attention~\cite{gullans2019, panda2020, fraenkel2022, eisler2022, fraenkel2023}, to the best of our knowledge no study focused specifically on entanglement between a small impurity and the bath.
+Instead, previous investigations of fermionic~\cite{sharma2015, dey2020} and bosonic~\cite{sable2018} impurities considered quantum mutual information, which does not distinguish between classical and quantum correlations.
+These works demonstrated an increase of the steady-state value of system-bath correlations with the applied voltage or temperature bias.
+As the nonequilibrium driving of open quantum systems may lead to generation of steady-state intrasystem entanglement, we aim to explore whether this conclusion can be generalized to the system-bath entanglement~\cite{schneider2002, kraus2008, kastoryano2011, krauter2011, barreiro2011, lin2013, shankar2013, brack2015}.